RedHatProductSecurity/security-data-guidelines/docs/vex.md

 ### Product Tree
 The `product_tree` section identifies all affected Red Hat software, represents the nested relationship of component to product and provides CPEs or PURLs depending on the affected layer.
-There are two main objects in the “product_tree” object: `branches` and `relationships`.
+There are two main objects in the `product_tree` object: `branches` and `relationships`.

 #### Branches
 The parent `branches` object has one child object of the `vendor` category with the name set to "Red Hat".
-All affected Red Hat products and components will be nested in that "branches" array.
+All affected Red Hat products and components will be nested in that `branches` array.
 Compressed down, the parent branches object would look like:

 ```